martinthomson/key-consistency/draft-wood-key-consistency.md

 - The proxy can give all users a key owned by the proxy, and either collude with the server to use this key or retroactively use this key to compromise user privacy when users later make use of the key.

-Mitigating these risks may require tamper-proof logs as in {{user-based}}.
+Mitigating these risks may require tamper-proof logs as in {{server-based}}.

-## Log-Based Discovery
+## Log-Based Key Discovery {#log-based}

-In this model, servers publish keys in a tamper-proof log similar to that of Certificate Transparency.
+In this model, servers publish keys in a tamper-proof log similar to that of Certificate Transparency {{!RFC6962}}.
 Users may then fetch keys directly from the server and subsequently verify their existence in the log.
 The log is operated and audited in such a way that the contents of the log are consistent for all users.
 Any system which depends on this type of system requires the log be autited or users have some other